Colts grind out 12-9 win over Broncos in injury-filled game - WHIZ News

 It turned out to be neither.

-Lindsay ran for 40 yards on 11 carries ad Gordon had 54 yards on 15 carries, but he was flipped by safety Rodney McLoyd Jr. at the 6e on his way to the end zone when it appeared he had an open path to the winning touchdown.
+Lindsay ran for 40 yards on 11 carries ad Gordon had 54 yards on 15 carries, and he was flipped by safety Rodney McLoyd Jr. at the 6 on his way to the end zone when it appeared he had an open path to the winning touchdown.

-Sterns picked off two of Ryan’s passes, the second one leading to a 45-yard field goal and a 9-6 lead with 3:19 left in the third quarter.
-But the boobirds were out again at Empower Field after Andrew Beck dropped a touchdown pass two plays after Sterns’ second interception.

-The prime-time game was a streaming snooze-fest pitting veteran quarterbacks struggling with their new teams, both of whom were missing their best running back and several key defenders.

 INJURIES

-Paye was carted off in the fourth quarterback with a leg injury.
-He was injured on Rodney Thomas II’s 35-yard interception return.
-When Hines wobbled after getting to his feet, the medical personnel rushed onto the field and helped him to the sideline, taking no chances of a repeat of what happened to Tua Tagovailoa and Cameron Brate last week.
-Starting C Ryan Kelly left with a hip injury in the second quarter.
-WR Austin Dulin (foot) left in the third quarter.
+Paye was injured on Rodney Thomas II’s 35-yard interception return.
+Starting C Ryan Kelly (hip) and WR Austin Dulin (foot) also got hurt.

 The Broncos lost two starting defenders to knee injuries just before halftime, ILB Josey Jewell and CB Ronald Darby.
-Wilson was evaluated for a head injury after his interception but was cleared and didn’t miss any snaps.
-DE Dre’Mont Jones also was evaluated for a concussion in the fourth quarter.
-LB Baron Browning injured a wrist in the fourth quarter, as well, before Bolles was carted off with a leg injury.
+DE Dre’Mont Jones (head) and LB Baron Browning (wrist) got hurt in the second half as did Bolles.

 UP NEXT